Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 # Process Manager: Developer Handbook

-In the following we will give an introduction to the `process manager`, some guidelines and how to get started.
+In the following we will give an introduction to the Process Manager, some guidelines and how to get started.
 If one wants a more abstract introduction, then please consult the documentation in [Confluence](https://energinet.atlassian.net/wiki/spaces/D3/pages/1126072346/Analyse+og+design+til+PM-22+ProcessManager#ProcessManager-and-framework-design) or [Miro](https://miro.com/app/board/uXjVLXgfr7o=/)